dhruvsaboo1805/1-project-nexus/README.md

 CSS: Custom styling is applied using CSS to enhance the visual appeal of the pages.
 React Icons: Icons for the login and signup forms are imported from the React Icons library.

+### Contributing

+Contributions are welcome!
+If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.